 My dissertation and book project, The Political Development of Urban Clientelism, represents an attempt to rethink the relationship between urban growth and political power in the context of acute inequality.
 Classical social theorists (such as Tönnies and Simmel) consider the growth of cities a key aspect of societal modernization, while political sociologists (like Weber and Elias) tend to think that modernization is characterized by the progressive formalization of power relations and state monopolization of political authority.

-But in 20th century Latin America, which experienced the fastest and most extensive urban expansion in world history, I find that urbanization did not lead to either of these political outcomes.
-It instead reinforced informal and unequal power relations, or clientelism, between the new urban poor and political elites, and empowered non-state actors, urban brokers, who mediated these relationships.
+But in 20th century Latin America, which experienced the fastest and most extensive urban expansion in world history, urbanization did not lead to either of these political outcomes.
+It instead reinforced informal and unequal power relations — clientelism — between the new urban poor and political elites, and empowered non-state actors — urban brokers — who mediated these relationships.
 I reach this conclusion through an in-depth analysis of Mexico City, Lima, and Caracas, based on over 20,000 pages of original primary-source data collected from 12 archives.

 I earned my dual B.A. degree in Sociology (Departmental Citation) and History (Departmental Highest Honors) from UC Berkeley in 2011 and my M.A. degree from the University of Michigan in 2014.
 My research has received financial support from the Social Science Research Council, the National Science Foundation, and Rackham Graduate School, among others.
-And my articles have been published or are forthcoming in Comparative Sociology, Research in Political Sociology, and other venues.
+And my articles have been published or are forthcoming in The Sociological Quarterly, Comparative Sociology, Research in Political Sociology, and other venues.

 This website has my CV, information about my research, my dissertation/book abstract, and my contact information.
 You may also like to know that I help run the American Sociological Association's Critical Historical Sociology Blog.